MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-over-quic.md

 To use SMB over QUIC, you need the following things:

-- A file server running Windows Server 2022 Datacenter: Azure Edition Preview ([Microsoft Server Operating Systems Preview](https://aka.ms/ws2022ae))
+- A file server running Windows Server 2022 Datacenter Azure Edition Preview ([Microsoft Server Operating Systems Preview](https://aka.ms/ws2022ae))
 - A Windows 11 Insider Preview ([Windows Insider Channels](https://insider.windows.com/))
 - Windows Admin Center ([Homepage](https://aka.ms/windowsadmincenter))
 - A Public Key Infrastructure to issue certificates like Active Directory Certificate Server or access to a trusted third party certificate issuer like Verisign, Digicert, Let's Encrypt, and so on.